gr3yc4t/looperino/README.md

 # 🎹 Looperino 🎸
 MIDI Looper based on Sooperlooper and Arduino.
+## Features
+- MIDI command can be associated either when an input button is pressed or holded
+- Display showing looper info (Selected loop, Recording/Overdubbing status)
+- Input tempo (looper bmp) by tapping on an input button
+- Supports for effect knob
+- Supports for bluetooth communication (e.g. flanger or volume control via mobile app)
 ## Requirements
 #### Arduino
 The following libraries are required